-Federal awarding agencies and recipients shall comply with Federal agency regulations implementing E.O.s 12549 and 12689, "Debarment and Suspension."
-Under those regulations, certain parties who are debarred, suspended or otherwise excluded may not be participants or principals in Federal assistance awards and subawards, and in certain contracts under those awards and subawards.
+Federal awarding agencies and recipients shall comply with the nonprocurement debarment and suspension common rule (see § 215.5) implementing E.O.s 12549 and 12689, "Debarment and Suspension."
+This common rule restricts subawards and contracts with certain parties that are debarred, suspended or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.